-Cookbook reviews (plus a giveaway!) like the one I’m sharing today are tough for me.
-Tough because although I’m a “wordy” person by nature, I truly can’t adequately express how highly I think of Ricki Heller and how much I love her new cookbook, Naturally Sweet & Gluten-Free.
+Cookbook reviews like the one I’m sharing today are tough for me.
+Tough because although I’m a “wordy” person by nature, I truly can’t adequately express how highly I think of Ricki Heller and how much I love her cookbook, Naturally Sweet & Gluten-Free: Allergy-Friendly Vegan Desserts: 100 Recipes Without Gluten, Dairy, Eggs, or Refined Sugar, including this gluten-free Autumn Fruit Crumble recipe.
 But I will try.
-Just know that whatever I say falls short of the reality.
+Just know that whatever I say falls short of reality!

 I met Ricki several years back via her blog, which was formerly called Diet, Dessert and Dogs.
-(FYI: If you love Ricki’s dogs, “the girls,” don’t fret; they’re still very much in the picture.)
 Ricki and I became really good friends almost instantly.
-She’s easy going, extremely personable, and super supportive to all.
-Add in her fabulous sense of humor, gift at storytelling and, finally, her ability to create phenomenal recipes that are gluten free, refined sugar free (and sometimes totally sugar free), and vegan (which means dairy free and egg free, too, of course), and well, what’s not to love?
-I don’t know anyone who is not a huge fan of Ricki’s!
+She’s easy-going, extremely personable, and super supportive to all.
+Add in her fabulous sense of humor, gifted storytelling, and finally, her ability to create phenomenal recipes that are gluten free, refined sugar free (and sometimes totally sugar free), and vegan (which means dairy free and egg free, too, of course), and well, what’s not to love?
+I honestly don’t know anyone who is not a huge fan of Ricki’s!

-I finally got to meet Ricki “in real life” this summer when I was in Toronto for the Canadian Celiac Association Conference (CCA) and I could not have been more thrilled!
+I finally got to meet Ricki “in real life” this summer when I was in Toronto to present at the Canadian Celiac Association Conference (CCA) and I could not have been more thrilled!
 No offense meant to the CCA, but the experience of meeting Ricki far eclipsed its conference (and the conference was excellent)!
-I also met another longtime online friend for the first time that evening as she and Maggie Savage of She Let Them Eat Cake joined us for dinner.
+I also met another longtime online friend, Katie, for the first time that evening as she and Maggie Savage of She Let Them Eat Cake joined us for dinner.
 Needless to say, it was an awesome few hours.

 For today’s review, Ricki graciously agreed to an interview to answer my questions on her new book, her personal story, her style of recipe creation, and the creative processes she follows for her blog and her cookbooks (and how they differ).
 I think you’ll enjoy our exchange.
 Ricki’s many wonderful traits shine through in her answers and they give you a peek into Naturally Sweet & Gluten-Free from the best source possible, its lovely author.

 Below our interview, you’ll find instructions on how to enter a giveaway to win your own copy of Naturally Sweet & Gluten-Free.
-Below that, you’ll find Ricki’s recipe for Grain-Free Autumn Fruit Crumble, which I made as part of my review.
-This recipe includes apples, pears, and cranberries, combined with coconut sugar and stevia to provide the perfect amount of natural sweetness.
+Below that, you’ll find Ricki’s recipe for Gluten-Free Autumn Fruit Crumble, which I made as part of my review.
+This recipe is also grain free and it includes apples, pears, and cranberries combined with coconut sugar and stevia to provide the perfect amount of natural sweetness.
 The topping is made in your food processor from ingredients that include walnuts, almonds, coconut sugar, and coconut flour.
 While I’ve combined those ingredients to use as a crust many times; I’d never used them as a topping and they work really well that way!

-Instead of my own photo of the Grain-Free Autumn Fruit Crumble, you’ll see the beautiful photo from Ricki’s book plus one other of her Ultra Fudgy Brownies (inserted in our interview below).
+Instead of my own photo of the Gluten-Free Autumn Fruit Crumble, you’ll see the beautiful photo from Ricki’s book plus one other of her Ultra Fudgy Brownies (inserted in our interview below).
 Swoon on the latter, right?
-All the photos in Naturally Sweet & Gluten-Free were taken by the very talented photographer for Ricki’s book, Celine Saki, and are reprinted here with permission of Saki and Sellers Publishing.
+All the photos in Naturally Sweet & Gluten-Free were taken by the very talented photographer for Ricki’s book, Celine Saki, and are reprinted here with her permission as well as that of Sellers Publishing.

 Me: Ricki, you use a fair number of alternative sweeteners, which tends to discourage some folks because they are unknown to them and often much more costly.
 It’s sort of like going from gluten-full all-purpose flour to say almond flour, the price difference is initially very shocking to those going gluten free and healthier.
 Of course, after using almond flour, we realize that it can take a good while to go through a 5-lb bag and we’re getting tons more nutrition for our money.
 Can you tell us how you came to use such sweeteners and why you rely on them?
 Also, any supportive words on the cost of some of these sweeteners?
 I know that you tend to use a combination of sweeteners more often than a single sweetener.
 You talk about that in the introduction of Naturally Sweet & Gluten-Free, but can you address it some here as well?